UX/UI and Product Design

 User Stories

-To make ure all the information provided is relevant, I’ve outlined the main user personas and wrote down the user stories to make sure the patients and the doctors will have relevant information prior the appointment.
+To make sure all the information provided is relevant, I’ve outlined the main user personas and wrote down the user stories to make sure the patients and the doctors will have relevant information prior the appointment.

 Design